General Information

 The hanger cables are connected to the timber girders, except for the hanger cable indicated in figure 5.

-The hanger cable passes between two C-sections and is directly connected to the stringers.
+The hanger cable passes between two C-channels and is directly connected to the stringers.
 A schematic section of the hanger cable to stringer connection is shown in figure 6.

 What are the main structural consequences?

-How much bending stiffness does a C-section require?
+How much bending stiffness does a C-channel require?